big sur camping

 For lunch, we'll have picnic-style food that's easy to take on the trail (think PB&Js, apples, bars, nuts, dried fruit, and jerky for meat eaters) but if you’ve got any favorite trail treats, feel free to bring them.

-We'll stop for dinner at Whole Foods en route to Big Sur.
+*For regular Big Sur Camping trips that meet on Friday evening, we'll stop for dinner at Whole Foods en route to Big Sur.
 Bring cash/credit to buy your dinner at the hot food bar!

-Each Trail Maven should plan on bringing:
+Each Trail Maven should plan on bringing the following items.

 - Tampons/pads as needed